 Letters of Cicero, Horace, and Pliny.
 Alternate years, as needed.
+Prerequisite: LAT 101 or LAT 102 or equivalent.

 LAT 252.
-Comedy.
+Roman Comedy.
 3 Credits.

 Two plays of Plautus and Terence.
 Study of the precursors of this literary form.
 Alternate years, as needed.
+Prerequisite: LAT 101 or LAT 102 or equivalent.